timoffex/life/README.md

 I'm most proud of my usage of `lens` to write code that reads surprisingly well (if you can read Haskell).
-For example, here's some code that looks almost like an imperative program:
+For example, here's some code (from an older commit, before DI) that looks almost like an imperative program:

 ```haskell
 updateMouseState evt = do